Zhivkov Constitution

 Most of the governmental structure specified in the Dimitrov Constitution remained, but the State Council replaced the Presidium as the supreme organ of state power.
 This council consisted of a chairman--a post equivalent to that of president--and 22 members.
 The State Council was more powerful than the Presidium because it could initiate as well as approve legislation, and because it exercised some of the non-governmental supervision normally delegated to ruling parties in East European communist states of that period.
 Council members, nominally elected by the National Assembly, were members of the Bulgarian Communist Party or other mass organizations.

 The National Assembly, traditional center of political power in Bulgaria until the 1947 constitution stripped it of power, was defined as the highest organ of state power, with the State Council officially defined as an executive committee of the Assembly.
 It nominally received greater responsibilities than it had possessed in the 1947 document.
 Permanent commissions were to supervise the work of ministries, and legislation could now be submitted by labor and youth groups (all of which were party-controlled).
 In practice, the National Assembly only met for three brief sessions per year, during which it merely rubber-stamped legislation and BCP nominations for the State Council, Supreme Court, and Council of Ministers.
 When the National Assembly was not in session, the State Council had the power to issue decrees without even the theoretical requirement of submitting them to the National Assembly for approval at its next session.
 In most other Communist regimes, the legislature at least theoretically had the power of veto in such circumstances, though it was almost never exercised in practice.
+As such, the State Council had the effective power to pass laws whenever it desired, instead of needing nominal legislative approval for its decrees to remain effective after the end of the subsequent meeting of the legislature.

 Zhivkov was forced to resign on November 10, 1989.
 A month later, his successor, Petar Mladenov, called for the BCP to give up its monopoly of power.
 This was formally done on January 15, 1990; when the National Assembly struck out Article 1, which enshrined the BCP's "leading role" in the state.
 In April, the State Council was abolished and replaced by the post of president of the republic.